-One of the ancient festivals in Armenia, Vardavar, is devoted to the goddess, Astghik, and it is still celebrated by the Armenians today (Please check the following article to find out more about it; Armenian festival -10 festivals to attend to eat delicious food!).
+One of the ancient festivals in Armenia, Vardavar, is devoted to the goddess, Astghik, and it is still celebrated by Armenians today.
 As in pre-Christian times, in this festival, people released doves, sprinkled water on each other and wished health for their people and nation.

 One of the most popular Armenian female names is Mariam.
 This name has different forms in other cultures and languages.